sophiakun/Kunisaki-Data-Science-Portfolio/README.md

 Some key skills I demonstrated include using data clenaing tools in Pandas, such as  str.split() and str.replace(), data visualization tools in Matplotlib and Seaborn, and tidy data principles, ensuring that each variable is in its own column, each observation is a row, and each type of observational unit forms its own table.

-This project complements my data science portfolio by showcasing my ability to:
+Portfolio Significance:
-- **Transform unitdy data into tidy data** for better analysis
+- **Data Wrangling**: demonstrates my ability to transform untidy data into tidy formats for better analysis
-- **Create data visualizations** that add meaning to the data
+- **Libraries**: using Pandas, Matplotlib, and Seaborn
-- **Use various Python libraries** such as Pandas, Matplotlib, and Seaborn
+- **Visualization Growth**: builds on my visualization capabilities introduced in Portfolio 1, and adding more meaning to the data

 ### **3. ⚙️ Interactive Supervised Machine Learning Explorer**
 [View Code](https://github.com/sophiakun/Kunisaki-Data-Science-Portfolio/tree/main/MLStreamlitApp) | [Launch App](https://kunisaki-data-science-portfolio.streamlit.app/)